-The Russian Union of Industrialists and Entrepreneurs (RSPP) was established in June 1990 as a non-political organization to protect the interests of industry at the time of fast and large-scale transformations in the state politics and economy.
-RSPP President is Alexander Nikolaevich Shokhin.
+The Russian Union of Industrialists and Entrepreneurs (RSPP), established in June 1990, is a non-governmental organisation promoting the interests of Russia’s business community.
+The RSPP President is Alexander Shokhin.

-RSPP today brings together about 130 sectoral and regional associations of employers.
-Its members include such leading companies as: Russian Railways, TATNEFT, Severstal, RusHydro, EVRAZ, Norilsk Nickel Group, VTB Bank, Mechel, Ilim Group, Nizhnekamskneftekhim, NPO Saturn, SIBUR, RU-COM, Metalloinvest, Transmashholding, EUROCEMENT group, MegaFon, Aeroflot, FSUE Russian Post, Knauf Service, Alcoa Metallurg Rus, Lafarge Russia and many others.
+Today, the RSPP is made up of around 130 sectoral and regional associations of employers.
+Its members include such leading companies as: Russian Railways, TATNEFT, Severstal, RusHydro, EVRAZ, Norilsk Nickel Group, VTB Bank, Mechel, Ilim Group, Nizhnekamskneftekhim, NPO Saturn, SIBUR, RU-COM, Metalloinvest, Transmashholding, EUROCEMENT group, MegaFon, Aeroflot, FSUE Russian Post, Knauf Service, Alcoa Metallurg Rus, Lafarge Russia, and many others.

-RSPP as an association of employers has the advantage of formalized mechanisms of cooperation with governmental authorities through Russian Trilateral Commission on the Regulation of Social and Labour Relations, regional and territorial trilateral commissions.
+The RSPP, as an association of employers, benefits from working closely with governmental authorities through the Russian Trilateral Commission on the Regulation of Social and Labour Relations, and regional and territorial trilateral commissions.

-RSPP Committees and Commissions are considered by the governmental authorities as key platforms for debates on the most significant issues of economic and social development.
-A large number of platforms for discussion and decision-making guarantees full consideration of all RSPP member interests in elaborating RSPP positions and proposals.
-These platforms include: RSPP Convention, meetings of RSPP Board and Bureau of Board, Committees and Commissions, working and advisory bodies under the Russian President, Government and Federal authorities.
+RSPP committees and commissions are considered by governmental authorities as key platforms for debating the most significant economic and social issues.
+Having a large number of discussion and decision-making platforms means that the interests of all RSPP members are taken into account when developing RSPP proposals.
+These platforms include the RSPP Convention, meetings of the RSPP Board and Board Bureau, Committees and Commissions, working and advisory bodies under the Russian President, government and federal authorities.
 Cooperation agreements are the foundation for engagement with governmental authorities.
-RSPP representatives` participation procedures in institutionalized working groups on specific bills elaboration are established.
-One of the most effective forms of government and business engagement is the Regulatory Impact Assessment procedure.
-Due to this formalized evaluation many acts “harmful” for business activities were stooped or largely improved.
+RSPP representatives participate in working groups on specific bills.
+Regulatory impact assessments (RIA) are one of the most effective forms of engagement between government and business.
+The implementation of RIA has helped improve many regulations that would have been detrimental to business interests.

-The demand for alternative disputes settlement bodies under the RSPP (arbitrage, joint commission on corporate ethics and joint mediation service) as well as RSPP`s registry is growing.
-For example, candidates to non-executive directors and professional trustees of the board of directors of stock companies, with federally owned stocks are elected from members of National registry of non-executive directors under the RSPP.
+There is growing demand for alternative dispute settlement bodies under the RSPP (arbitration, the joint commission on corporate ethics and the joint mediation service) as well as the RSPP`s registry.
+For example, non-executive directors and professional trustees of the board of directors of joint-stock companies with federally-owned shares have been elected from members of the national registry of non-executive directors under the RSPP.

-RSPP cooperates with trade unions.
-At the turn of 2013 A General Agreement between national associations of trade unions, national associations of employers, and the Government of the Russian Federation for 2014-2016 was signed.
+The RSPP works together with trade unions.
+In 2013 a General Agreement was signed between national associations of trade unions, national associations of employers, and the government of the Russian Federation for 2014-2016.

-The Treaty on the Eurasian Economic Union came into force from January 1, 2015.
-RSPP works in close cooperation with the partners from Belarus and Kazakhstan in defining approaches to removing barriers to trade in goods and services.
+The Treaty on the Eurasian Economic Union came into force on 1 January 2015.
+The RSPP works closely with its partners in Belarus and Kazakhstan on developing ways to remove trade barriers.

-RSPP is fully engaged in international activities.
-In 2013 RSPP coordinated the B20 process within the Russian presidency.
-The business recommendations to the G20 leaders were prepared.
-RSPP, prior to Russia`s accession to the OECD, obtained the BIAC Observer Organizations status which allows the Russian business community to collaborate successfully with their OECD partners.
-Starting from 2014, the International Council for Cooperation and Investment (ICCI) proceeded its activities after a short interruption.
-On April 7, 2014, September 16, 2014, December 11, 2015 the ICCI meetings were held which brought together the representatives of leading international companies and business associations working in Russia.
-RSPP also strongly develops various bilateral cooperation formats.
+The RSPP is fully engaged in international activities.
+In 2013, the RSPP coordinated the B20 process within the Russian presidency.
+Business recommendations to the G20 leaders were prepared.
+The RSPP was granted BIAC [Business and Industry Advisory Committee to the OECD] observer status, allowing the Russian business community to collaborate successfully with their OECD partners.
+In 2014, the International Council for Cooperation and Investment (ICCI) resumed its activities after a brief hiatus.
+ICCI meetings were held on 7 April 2014, 16 September 2014, and 11 December 2015, bringing together representatives of leading international companies and business associations working in Russia.